Cottages in Mortehoe

 Are the cottages in Mortehoe suitable for travellers and their pets?

-Are the cottages in Mortehoe suitable for holidays in big groups or better for an escape as a couple?
+Do the cottages in Mortehoe generally have a swimming pool?
+Are the cottages in Mortehoe suitable for stays in large groups or better for an escape as a small group?